Corporate Governance

 Strategic Plan

-Annual Corporate Planning Cycle
+Planning Cycle and Monitoring

 Risk Management

-The Bank’s Business Continuity Plan (BCP) remained in place during the year.
-The BCP framework includes a Business Resumption Site (BRS) as backup for critical operations should the Reserve Bank’s main building become inaccessible due to an emergency or a disaster or if the systems in the building become inoperable.
-Critical operations include foreign reserves management, finance management, settlements and some domestic market processes, including FIJICLEAR operations.
-The BRS also houses the Bank’s archives.
-Best practice requires that BCP procedures are regularly tested to ensure their effective readiness for emergency situations.
-The Bank’s crisis communication procedures are established and practised through call trees and emergency evacuation drills continue to ensure awareness of emergency procedures by staff and tenants of the RBF building.
+The Bank’s BRS is the backup site for critical operations should the Reserve Bank’s main building become inaccessible due to an emergency or a disaster or if the systems in the building become inoperable.
+Critical operations such as foreign reserves management, finance management, settlements and some domestic market processes, including FIJICLEAR operations are tested at the site.

 Corporate Governance Policy

-1.0 Introduction
+- Introduction

 1.1 The Reserve Bank of Fiji (“Bank”) has the primary responsibility to practice good corporate governance as stipulated in the Constitution as well as promote a sound financial structure, which includes carrying out its duties in the interest of the country and the people of Fiji as reflected under Part IV of the RBF Act (1983).
 In this regard, the Bank is guided by its corporate governance policy and puts the utmost priority on good governance, ensuring independence, accountability and transparency in carrying out its duties.